 We filed U.S. Patent application #12/473,237 on May 27, 2009 with publication following December 2, 2010.
 Our application came under review two years or so after publication and on February 26, 2013 we were issued U.S. Patent #8,381,523 B2, entitled: GEOTHERMAL ELECTRICITY PRODUCTION METHODS AND GEOTHERMAL ENERGY COLLECTION SYSTEMS.

 Our ZGE system is only geothermal in the sense we mine heat from below earth’s surface, but similarity ends there.
-Our closed heat-exchange wells utilize thermal energy from hot dry rock (HDR) to heat clean water, transferring heated water from multiple wells to our patented Exchange Chamber for pressure controlled use.
+Our closed heat-exchange wells utilize thermal energy from hot dry rock (HDR) to heat internally circulated clean water, transferring heated water from multiple wells to our patented Exchange Chamber for pressure controlled use.
 Therefore, our innovative technology does not utilize brines from geothermal reservoirs, is not porosity/permeability/fracking dependent and eliminates handling corrosive and/or toxic geothermal brines altogether.
 No injection wells are needed.

-Our patented, closed, energy system manufactures supercritical fluids, converting them to steam for use in electricity production at costs competitive with any other electricity producing technology.
+Our patented, closed, thermal energy harvesting system manufactures supercritical fluids, converting them to steam for use in electricity production at costs competitive with any other electricity producing technology.
 Using H2O as the fluid, our patented system yields zero polluting emissions.
 To reiterate: supercritical temperatures are obtained geothermally using hot, dry rock.
 Our system does not use below-ground water or fluids so NO FRACKING is required.
 The high costs associated with enhanced geothermal system (EGS) development are eliminated with our sealed system.
 Testing of the IDDP-1 well by Iceland’s Deep Vision consortium suggest one of our sealed wells is capable of producing 36MWe under sub-supercritical conditions and as much as 40-50 MWe per well under supercritical conditions.

 ZGE has since learned by example from helpful Japanese Snow Monkeys living high atop their snow-capped mountains, how environmentally friendly, clean and relaxing Geothermal really is.
 Now it’s for us to teach our Snow Monkey friends how to supercritically, Eco-effectively keep the reading lamp lit.